 Plagiarism: Literary theft, to take ideas or writings from someone else and present them as your own.

-Prerequisite: Prior knowledge or course to be completed before registering for certain courses.
+Prerequisite: Prior knowledge required or course to be completed before registering for certain courses.

-Progress Probation: Students are placed on Progress Probation when they withdraw from mote than 50% of their course work for the semester.
+Progress Probation: Students are placed on Progress Probation when they withdraw from more than 50% of their course work for the semester.

 Progress Dismissal: Students are placed on Progress Dismissal when they withdraw from more than 50% of their course work for three sequential semesters.

-Registration: Process of becoming officially enrolled in classes by using the telephone system, internet, or in-person registration and paying fees.
+Registration: Process of officially enrolling in classes by using Student Portal at MyCollege.laccd.edu and paying fees.

 Scantron Sheet: Examination form used in some classes for multiple-choice tests.
-Scantrons are available in the LAVC bookstore.
+Scantrons are available in the LAVC bookstore and in vending machines.

-Schedule of Classes: Current listing of class offerings published each semester giving the days, times, locations, and instructors for each class.
+Schedule of Classes: Current listing of class offerings published online each semester giving the days, times, locations, and instructors for each class.
 Both Pdf and Searchable formats are available on the college website.

-Student Educational Plan(SEP): A personalized academic plan indicating courses need to achieve your academic goals.
+Student Educational Plan(SEP): A personalized academic plan indicating courses needed to achieve your academic goals.

-Syllabus: An instructor's description and outline of a class, assignments, and required text(s).
+Syllabus: An instructor's description and outline of a class, assignments, class policies. required text(s) and learning objectives.